Intuition is the feeling of relative certainty without proof or evidence.

 Other emotions that are relatively easy to sense are anger, impatience, wistfulness, envy, and lust.

 The most critical aspect of building an accurate sixth sense is objectivity.
-You won’t get a feeling of danger all the time, even when interacting with someone who’s a verified murderer or became a verified murderer.
+You won’t get a feeling of danger all the time, even when interacting with someone who’s a verified murderer or has become a verified murderer.
 The reason is an awful lot of people have huge problems controlling their impulses.
 Everyone does to some degree, but it’s so bad they end up killing someone in some cases.

 This isn’t an argument that they need to be excused from serving their time in prison.
 Absolutely not.
 They’re a proven danger to others.